 Breakfast.
 Head home.

-Double-occupancy accommodations and meals from arrival in Punta Arenas on the first day of the tour to drop off at the Punta Arenas airport on the last day of the tour.
+- Double-occupancy accommodations (8 nights).
+Meals from dinner March 23rd through dinner on March 30th.
 Ground transportation.
 Park entrance fees.
 Local guides & puma trackers.
 My guidance, instruction, image review.

 WHAT’S NOT INCLUDED: